-Mu, GM, AND Rp AND How Tubes Are Matched
+Mu, GM, & Rp & How Tubes Are Matched

 Triodes